Jean Todt was born on 25th February 1946 at Pierrefort, Cantal (France). He has one son, Nicolas, aged 35. He shares his life with Michelle Yeoh.

 He is Member of the Automobile Club de France and Honorary President of Federazione Auto Motoristica Sammarinese - FAMS (San Marino).

 Moreover, since 2004, he is Member of the Board of Directors of the French companies Gaumont and Groupe Lucien Barrière; in June 2008, he is appointed Member of the Board of Directors of Edmond de Rothschild SA.
 He is also a Member of the Board of Directors of the Société des Amis du Musée d’Art Moderne de la Ville de Paris.
+Since 2013, he is appointed Member of Sotheby’s International Advisory Board.

 Jean Todt was granted an Honorary Degree in Engineering by the University of Florence in 2004 and began Member of the French Académie des Technologies.
 In 2006 he was given a knighthood by the King of Malaysia, bestowing upon him the title Dato Seri.
 Commendatore della Repubblica Italiana in 2002, he was named in 2011 Member of the Ukrainian Order of Prince Yaroslav the Wise and promoted Grand Officier of the Republic of San Marino Order of Sainte Agathe.
 On July 14th 2011 he was elevated to the dignity of Grand’Croix of the Légion d’Honneur.